portableant/museologi.st/projects/mostsacred.md

 publications:
   - "Gee, L ‘A Task enough to make one frantic’: William Hayley’s Memorialising, European Journal of Life Writing, 9 (2020): DOI https://doi.org/10.21827/ejlw.9.36899"
 tags:
-  - Museums
+  - museums
-  - Laravel
+  - laravel
-  - Vue
+  - vue
-  - Digital Humanities
+  - digital humanities
-  - British Academy
+  - british academy
-  - Leverhulme Trust
+  - leverhulme trust
-  - Cambridge Humanities Research Grants
+  - cambridge humanities
 ---
 This pilot project from the Fitzwilliam Museum, Cambridge, explores how we can best organise and display William Hayley’s correspondence to highlight connections between people, places and the production of literature and visual art.
 It was